renovatebot/renovate/docs/usage/configuration-options.md

 It specifies the syntax of the package file being managed by the custom JSONata manager.
 This setting helps the system correctly parse and interpret the configuration file's contents.

 Currently, only the `json` format is supported.
-We intend to support more formats in the future.

 ```json
 {